karagitliev/masterclass_2019/README.md

 # strypes_assignment

 Start the application by executing start.py.
-If no arguments are provided the app will initialise a user interface where you can choose the following:
+If no arguments are provided the app will initialise a console interface where you can choose the following:

     1 - Run one or multiple tests from /tests
     2 - Run one or more tests manually